0kage-eth/rustlang/lessons/10-collections.md

 ```

-- To create a new `string` literal, we can simplyt assign a string as below
+- To create a new `string` literal, we can simply assign a string as below

 ```
  let d = "some random content"; // this creates a string literal